goldenscale/GS_GithubMirror/README.md

 - [upx/upx](https://github.com/upx/upx) - UPX - the Ultimate Packer for eXecutables
 - [facebook/mariana-trench](https://github.com/facebook/mariana-trench) - Our security focused static analysis tool for Android and Java applications.
 - [Sysinternals/ProcMon-for-Linux](https://github.com/Sysinternals/ProcMon-for-Linux) - Procmon is a Linux reimagining of the classic Procmon tool from the Sysinternals suite of tools for Windows.
 Procmon provides a convenient and efficient way for Linux developers to trace the syscall activity on the system.
+- [Sysinternals/ProcDump-for-Linux](https://github.com/Sysinternals/ProcDump-for-Linux) - A Linux version of the ProcDump Sysinternals tool
 - [huoji120/DuckSandboxDetect](https://github.com/huoji120/DuckSandboxDetect) - 沙箱测试,测评国内常见沙箱的代码与结论
 - [ChadSki/FeatherweightVirtualMachine](https://github.com/ChadSki/FeatherweightVirtualMachine) - An OS-level container which virtualizes Windows' file system, registry, kernel, and network communication.
 - [iceboy233/windows-container](https://github.com/iceboy233/windows-container) - A lightweight sandbox for Windows application